MichelML/jlog/README.md

 <div>
 <a href="https://github.com/MichelML/jlog2"><img src="https://travis-ci.org/MichelML/jlog2.svg?branch=master"  alt='Build Status'></img></a>
 </div>
-Save Jira-issue related worklogs from the commandline as you do the actual work.
+Save Jira-issue related worklogs from the your terminal as you do the actual work.
 Stop switching context for it.
 Stop relying on your memory to recall what you did.

 The goal is to save your worklog __as you do the actual work__.
 That being said, with jlog, you can thus only save worklogs for the current work day.

 ## Installation